iondv/war-archive/README.md

 # IONDV.
 War archive

 IONDV.
-War archive is the IONDV.
+War archive (project "Remember everyone", implemented by [Far East center of social technologies](https://dvcst.ru/), supported of the [Presidential Fund grants](https://президентскиегранты.рф)) is the IONDV.
 Framework web-application designed to store, group and demonstrate the data based on archival documents about Great Patriotic War [World War II] so that the documents of the Khabarovsk Territory of Russia connected with the Great Patriotic War become more accessible to people.

 The app is available only in russian.